eNPS benchmark: Measuring and comparing employee engagement effectively

 The eNPS score is calculated by subtracting the percentage of Detractors from the percentage of Promoters.

-For example, if 50% of employees are Promoters and 20% are Detractors, the eNPS score would be 30.
 This single score provides a concise measure of workforce engagement and loyalty, helping companies gauge their standing and develop strategies to improve employee experience, and employee value proposition thus fostering a more motivated, dedicated workforce.

 The complete eNPS range breakdown